Brandonmorsework/Easyshopcapstone/README.md

 ## Thanks!

-- Thank you to Mr. Raymond for continuous support and guidance!
+- Thank you to Mr. Raymond for continuous support and guidance throughout these past 3 months.
+It was a pleasure learning Java and being a potato student!